Do you want to start a business with no money?

 - It took Steve Martin and Jim Carrey 10 years of stand-up gigs before making it big.

 Nothing will hurt your chances for success more than believing in the – false – idea of overnight success.
 You are doing yourself a disservice believing it.
 Most businesses take years of development before they become successful.
+You can start a business with no money.
 Expect to spend years to build your business instead of days.
 Persistence is key.

 Latest posts by George Meszaros (see all)